LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/anon_user.md

 This screen allows to configure colors and fonts of the UI:

+- Use dynamic colors: (on Android 12+) generate a palette based on your background dominant color;
-- Custom theme color: (requires "Use dynamic color" off to be applied) generate a palette by choosing a seed color from a predefined list or custom color;
+- Custom theme color: (requires "Use dynamic color" option to be off) generate a palette by choosing a seed color from a predefined list or custom color;
 - Comment bar theme: palette of colors used to distinguish nested comments;
+- Comment bar width: allows to customize a multiplier applied to the width of comment bar indicating the depth on the left of each comment;
 - UI font family: typeface used for the app UI elements (menus, labels, etc);
 - Content font family: typeface used for post and comments on Lemmy;
 - UI text size: scale factor to apply to the app UI elements;
 - Content text size: scale factor to apply to posts and comments on Lemmy;

+By the way, if you like Android dynamic colors and you think that on Lemmy there are plenty of beautiful images you could set as your home screen background, have a look at [this side project](https://github.com/diegoberaldin/CommonGround) of mine.
+It is a simple app that allows you to configure remote image sources from the Lemmy-verse, preview how they look like and set them easily as wallpapers for your home and lock screens.

 ![colors and fonts](images/anon_color_fonts.jpg)